poojaram14/ImageEditor/USEME.md

-# How to Use the Application
+# How to Use the Application GUI

 - **Load Image:**
   - Click on "Load Image" to load an image of any format (jpg, png, ppm) on the screen.